Chieko Ochi

 Chieko Kawabe (河邉 千恵子, Kawabe Chieko), born February 24, 1987, in Tokyo, is a Japanese singer, model and actress.
 She played Sailor Mercury in the Sailor Moon musicals and was Naru Osaka in the live action adaptation of Sailor Moon.

 Several of her songs have been used in anime series and other television shows, from a localization of Lizzie McGuire to Ouran High School Host Club.
-She was born to a Japanese father and Spanish Filipino mother.

 Biography

+She was born to a Japanese father and Filipina mother.

 Career

 Kawabe was involved in the Sailor Moon Musicals in 2000 when she was 12.
 She played Sailor Mercury and participated in five productions including the 10th anniversary special in 2002.
 She made guest appearances at Fan Kansha and released a DVD called Sera Myu.
 Afterwards, she handed her Sailor Mercury role to Wakayama Manami, but got involved in the live-action Sailor Moon drama as Naru Osaka in 2003.

 Kawabe released the single "Be Your Girl" on April 27, 2004.
 This became the ending theme song to the anime Elfen Lied, and her other song, "Hoshi ni Negai wo" was the end theme song to Otogizoshi.
 She released "Shining" in 2004, and "Kizunairo" in 2005.
 The song "I Can't Wait", from the "Kizunairo" single was used as the theme song to the Japanese version of the show Lizzie McGuire.
 She released her first album, Brilliance in March 2005, and the single "Candy Baby" in July.
 Kawabe's next major single was "Sakura Kiss" which was the theme song for the anime Ouran High School Host Club.
 The single charted in Oricon, peaking at 71.

 In addition to acting and singing, she has worked as a model, appearing in publications such as Tokuma Shoten's Love Berry magazine.
 She hosted a weekly show in Harajuku.

 Since April 2016, she currently works as a certified Pilates instructor.